St. Louis Symphony

 February 15, 2025

-Anna Clyne’s PALETTE (World Premiere); Sergei Rachmaninoff’s Piano Concerto No. 2 with Nikolai Lugansky, piano; Pyotr Ilyich Tchaikovsky’s Romeo and Juliet Overture-Fantasy.
+Anna Clyne’s PALETTE Concerto (World Premiere); Sergei Rachmaninoff’s Piano Concerto No. 2 with Nikolai Lugansky, piano; Pyotr Ilyich Tchaikovsky’s Romeo and Juliet Overture-Fantasy.
 Stéphane Denève conducts.

 February 22, 2025